 Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
 Do not use TRIZIVIR for a condition for which it was not prescribed.
 Do not give TRIZIVIR to other people, even if they have the same symptoms that you have.
 It may harm them.

-This Medication Guide summarizes the most important information about TRIZIVIR.
 If you would like more information, talk with your healthcare provider.
-You can ask your healthcare provider or pharmacist for the information about TRIZIVIR that is written for healthcare professionals.
+You can ask your healthcare provider or pharmacist for the information about TRIZIVIR that is written for health professionals.

 For more information go to www.TRIZIVIR.com or call 1-877-844-8872.